cynwong/hhop/README.md

   * Expected and Actual behavior are the same?
 Y/N

 ## Code test:
-Coding standard were maintained by Travis CI and Eslint.
+The coding standard was ensured by Travis CI and Eslint.

 ## Limitations:
 * As the application does not; st this stage have email verification, a user can create an account with a fake email address.